Provably Efficient Simulation of 1D Long-Range Interacting Systems at Any Temperature

 {~}

 In the following, we detail the explicit calculation steps for constructing the MPO $M_\beta$, which is also illustrated in Fig.~\ref{fig:Fig1}: \begin{enumerate} \item \textit{Initial State Preparation:} We begin with a product state of the quantum Gibbs states of small blocks, each containing $2$ sites, at an inverse temperature $\beta_0$.
-This temperature $\beta_0$ is chosen to be smaller than $1/(24gk^2)$.
+This temperature $\beta_0$ is chosen to be smaller than $1/(24gk^2)$, which will be utilized to ensure the convergence of the expansion~\eqref{tilde_Psi_M_0}.
 The exact MPO representation of the initial state has a bond dimension at most $d^2$, where $d$ is the dimension of the local Hilbert space.

 \item \textit{Merging Operation:} Adjacent quantum Gibbs states on blocks are merged using a merging operator $\Psi$.
 This operator is approximated by $\tilde{\Psi}$ using truncated expansions as described in Eq.~\eqref{tilde_Psi_M_0}, up to $m_0$-th order, where $m_0 = \ln(n/\epsilon)$.
 Consequently, the bond dimension of the MPO form of $\tilde{\Psi}$ becomes $D_H^{\orderof{m_0}}$, with $D_H$ representing the bond dimension of the Hamiltonian.